How to get a good night’s sleep in three steps . . .

 All Seasons Wool Duvets

-First impressions of the duvet was how heavy it felt BUT we love it.
-The versatility in the duvet is perfect, it has two different weight duvets which can be poppered together for a Winter weight duvet or used separately for warmer weather.
+First impressions of the duvet were how heavy it felt, BUT we love it.
+The versatility in the duvet is perfect; it has two different weight duvets, which can be popped together for a Winter weight duvet or used separately for warmer weather.

 Step #3 – Get a Gro Clock for early-rising children!

-Once you have got your own sleeping environment sorted you need to address those children who wake early and are convinced it’s time to ‘rise and shine’.
-The Gro Clock is great for teaching young children who can’t yet tell the time when it’s time to get up.
-During ‘sleep time’ the glowing screen shine blue and shows images of stars which disappear one by one as the hours of the night pass by.
-As wake up time approaches the screen turns to a red smiling face and then when it’s time to wake up the screen changes to yellow and shows an image of the sun.
+Once you have your own sleeping environment sorted, you need to address those children who wake early and are convinced it’s time to ‘rise and shine’.
+The Gro Clock is great for teaching young children who can’t yet tell when it’s time to get up.
+During ‘sleep time’, the glowing screen shine blue and shows images of stars that disappear one by one as the hours of the night pass by.
+A wake-up time approaches, the screen turns to a red smiling face and then when it’s time to wake up, the screen changes to yellow and shows an image of the sun.

-We have been using the Gro Clock for a couple of weeks with Beanie Boy who is the one that creeps into our room anywhere from 5am onwards.
-The thing that is great for Beanie Boy is the stars which disappear as the night passes by because he can see at a glance whether there is a lot of the night still to go or whether wake-up time is approaching.
-If he wakes in the middle of the night he turns over and goes back to sleep, if wake up time is approaching then he lays quietly (and very patiently) waiting for the screen to change colour instead of coming through to us the minute it starts to get light.
+We have been using the Gro Clock for a couple of weeks with Beanie Boy, who is the one that creeps into our room anywhere from 5 am onwards.
+The thing that is great for Beanie Boy is the stars which disappear as the night passes by because he can see at a glance whether there is a lot of the night still to go or whether the wake-up time is approaching.
+If he wakes in the middle of the night, he turns over and goes back to sleep; if wake up time is approaching, then he lays quietly (and very patiently) waiting for the screen to change colour instead of coming through to us the minute it starts to get light.

-DISCLAIMER: We were sent the above items for the purpose of this post.
+DISCLAIMER: We were sent the above items for this post.
 All words and opinions are my own and may not be copied without my permission.
 I have not been instructed what to write.